Development of Gay Identity; Growing up Gay

-The challenges gay men face, from young boys to gay men, and how it impacts their life
+The challenges gay men face, from young boys to gay men

 Everyone has different childhood experiences and upbringings.
 It’s what makes each person unique and different, and helps to sculpt their morals, ethics, beliefs, personalities, and more.
 However, many gay men often learn that their childhood has commonalities with other gay men.
 Understanding the challenges gay men face, from young boys through to gay men, can impact the rest of their lives.